 - 1/8 teaspoon cayenne pepper

-- A few turns of freshly-ground black pepper
+- 6-8 cranks freshly-ground black pepper

-- 1 carrot peeled and coarsely grated
+- 1 cup shredded carrot

 - juice of 1/2 lime

-- Lime wedges
+- extra lime wedges

-- Warm the olive oil in a medium skillet over medium-high heat.
-When oil is hot, add chickpeas, then sprinkle over the cumin, chili powder, paprika, salt, cayenne, and black pepper.
+- Warm olive oil in a medium skillet over medium heat.
+Add chickpeas, then sprinkle cumin, chili powder, paprika, salt, cayenne, and black pepper on top.
 Stir to combine and coat chickpeas evenly, then cook for 8-10 minutes, stirring occasionally, until the chickpeas turn crispy and golden.